 The Fredericton Boyce Farmers Market – Recognized as one of the nation’s best community markets, the Boyce Farmer’s Market has, for decades, been Fredericton’s traditional Saturday morning gathering spot.
 A vibrant space with room-to-move and an emphasis on local, the Market is the perfect venue for our Saturday late night shows and the hootenanny known as our Sunday Bluegrass Brunch.

-Shivering Songs also programs in a number of other venues, from local music institutions such as The Capital Bar, to unconventional spaces such as Fredericton’s Urban Almanac General Store.
+Shivering Songs also programs in a number of other venues, from local music institutions such as The Capital Bar, to unconventional spaces such as Fredericton’s Yogagrow Studio.

 I bought festival passes, where do I pick them up?

-Festival Passes will be available for pick-up at the following times/locations:
+Festival Passes will be available for pick-up from Wednesday 29 January through Saturday 1 February at the following times/locations:

 How can I play Shivering Songs?
 Do you take submissions?